Constitutive Manifold Neural Networks: Stochastic heat transfer

 where the subscript $i$ refers to the $i^{\text{th}}$ diagonal term of the eigenvalue matrix.
 Note that the exponential map of a Gaussian random variable corresponds to directly modelling a log-normal random variable at every diagonal element in the matrix $\varEigVal(\varEvent)$.

-Together, the probabilistic models for scaling and orientation allow for the necessary choice in symmetry classes by choosing the number of independent eigenvalues, i.e., isotropy with a single independent eigenvalue, or orthotropy with three in $\varReal^{3}$.
-Meanwhile, depending on the number of varying symmetry planes through the random rotation matrix different types of symmetry can be set.
+Together, the probabilistic models for scaling and orientation enable the specification of different symmetry classes by selecting the number of independent eigenvalues.
+For instance, isotropy corresponds to a single independent eigenvalue, while orthotropy involves three independent eigenvalues in $\mathbb{R}^3$.
+Additionally, by controlling the number of symmetry planes through the random rotation matrix, various types of material symmetries can be represented.